John Carter (film): Plot

-In 1881, Edgar Rice Burroughs arrives at the estate of his recently deceased uncle, John Carter, a former American Civil War Confederate Army captain who died suddenly.
+In 1881, Edgar Rice Burroughs arrives at the estate of his recently deceased uncle, John Carter, a former American Civil War Confederate Army captain.
 Per Carter's instructions, the body is put in a tomb that can be unlocked only from the inside.
-His attorney gives Carter's personal journal to Burroughs to whom Carter bequeathed his fortune.
+His attorney gives Carter's journal to Burroughs, to whom Carter bequeathed his fortune.

-In a flashback to 1868 in the Arizona Territory, Union Colonel Powell arrests Carter with hopes that Carter will help in fighting local Apache.
-Carter escapes his holding cell, but fails to get far with U.S. cavalry soldiers in close pursuit.
-After a run-in with a band of Apaches, Carter and a wounded Powell are chased until they hide in a cave that turns out to be filled with gold.
-A Thern appears in the cave at that moment and, surprised by the two men, attacks them with a knife; Carter kills him but accidentally activates the Thern's powerful medallion and is unwittingly transported to a ruined and dying planet, Barsoom, known to Carter as Mars.
-Because of his different bone density and the planet's low gravity, Carter is able to jump high and perform feats of incredible strength.
+In a flashback to 1868 in the Arizona Territory, Union Colonel Powell arrests Carter with hopes that he will help in fighting local Apache.
+Carter escapes his holding cell with cavalry soldiers in close pursuit.
+After a run-in with a band of Apaches, Carter and a wounded Powell hide in a cave that is filled with gold.
+A mysterious man, later revealed to be a Thern, appears in the cave and attacks them with a knife; Carter kills him but accidentally activates the Thern's medallion and is transported to a ruined and dying planet, Barsoom, known to Carter as Mars.
+Because of his different bone density and the planet's lower gravity, Carter can jump high and perform feats of incredible strength.
 He is captured by the Tharks, a nomadic tribe of Green Martians and their Jeddak, Tars Tarkas.

 Elsewhere on Barsoom, the Red Martian cities of Helium and Zodanga have been at war for a thousand years.
-Sab Than, Jeddak of Zodanga, armed with a special weapon obtained from the Thern leader Matai Shang, proposes a cease-fire and an end to the war by marrying the Princess of Helium, Dejah Thoris.
+Sab Than, Jeddak of Zodanga, armed with a weapon obtained from the Thern leader Matai Shang, proposes a cease-fire and an end to the war by marrying the Princess of Helium, Dejah Thoris.
 The Princess escapes and is rescued by Carter.